RoboGenTech/Math-In-LIDAR/README.md

 In this project, I learned what data gets collected using Lidar sensors and what computational algorithms are used to convert that data into actionable perception for navigating a self driving car.
 I used Python, and C libraries to map the data collected by my RPLidar device into matrix form.
 This enabled the Linear Algebra calculations used by the optimization algorithm that I decided to study.
 The calculations used in the algorithm also teach basics in data science.

 # Part1- Measurement:
+<img width="450" heigh="350" align="right" src="images/Lidar.jpg">

 SLAMtech is the  vendor of the RPLidar device and they provide applications written in C programming language.
 (RPLidar, Standard SDK)  can be downloaded to a Windows or Linux platform.
+The program outputs 360-degree view data which can also be visualized using Frame Grabber applet available with SDK.

-The lidar data from the device is obtained from the elements in this C structure as output data.
+The lidar data from the device can also be obtained from the elements in this C structure as output data.
+Each record in the file is formatted as
-<img width="450" heigh="350" align="right" src="images/Lidar.jpg">
-The program output is a 360 degree view data  -- each record in the file is formatted as
 - Flag (whether the point belongs to a new scan)
 - Angle (Angle value in degree)
 - Distance (Distance value in mm unit)